fcdoc/doc/en/flashduty/conf/fault_silence_and_suppression.md

 - **Single silence:** It will only take effect within the specified time period and will no longer be effective after expiration, **but the rule will not be automatically deleted**.
 - **Periodic silence:**

-- Weekly mode: You can choose to take effect every day or on certain days of the week.
+- Weekly mode: You can choose to have it take effect every day or on specific days of the week.
-- Calendar mode: [The service calendar](/conf/calendar) needs to be created in advance, and then it will take effect according to the working days or rest days in the calendar.
+- Calendar mode: You need to create a [service calendar](/conf/calendar) in advance, and then it will take effect based on the working days or rest days in the calendar.

 <img src="https://fcdoc.github.io/img/zh/flashduty/conf/fault_silence_and_suppression/1.avif" style="display: block; margin: 0 auto;" width="800">

 ### Silence Conditions
 - **Condition configuration:** You can choose to match or not match based on the severity of the incident or incident tags and combination conditions.
-- **When there are multiple conditions:** The system supports advanced logical operators (such as AND, OR) to flexibly combine the severity of the incident, incident tags, and other attributes, achieving precise multi-dimensional alert matching and control.
+- **Multiple conditions:** The system supports advanced logical operators (such as AND, OR) to flexibly combine the severity of the incident, incident tags, and other attributes, achieving precise multi-dimensional alert matching and control.

 > [!WARN]
 > When a qualified incident is silenced, it will still be displayed and processed on the console, but the notification will not be triggered.

 ### Quick Silence
-Quick silence refers to quickly creating **temporary or single** silence rules on the mobile terminal based on an incident that has occurred.
-Operation path: **Click incident => More operations => Quick silence**.
+Quick silence refers to quickly creating **temporary or single** silence rules on the mobile terminal based on an incident that has already occurred.
+Operation path: **Click incident details => More operations => Quick silence**.

-- **Basic information:** The rule name and rule description are combined by default with the ID and title of the incident.
+- **Basic information:** The rule name and rule description are combined by default with the incident's ID and title.
 - **Effective scope:** The collaboration space in which the silence rule takes effect is the collaboration space to which the incident belongs and **cannot be changed**.
 - **Effective time:** Only supports a single time range (default 24 hours).
 The rule will be automatically deleted after expiration and there will be no deletion record.
 - **Silence condition:** By default, the label of this incident is used as the condition, and it is an exact matching condition.
 You can go to [Configure filters](/conf/how_to_filter) to learn how to configure restrictions.